 - New motion activated faucets

 - Deep cleaning efforts

 “Reopening bathrooms is another way for New York City Transit to provide customers relief when they have to go on the go for a more comfortable experience in the subway,” said NYC Transit President Richard Davey.

-The decision comes as a result of the hiring of 800 cleaners over the past two months, according to NYC Transit President Richard Davey.
+NYC Transit began reopening public bathrooms following COVID-19 safety related closures earlier this year.
+The decision came as a result of the hiring of 800 cleaners late last year, according to NYC Transit President Richard Davey.

-The new maintenance staff, however, will be unionized under an agreement with labor leaders, Davey said.
-Private security which were hired last month to target fare evasion will also now be responsible for keeping tabs on the toilets.
+It was said that new maintenance staff, however, would be unionized under an agreement with labor leaders, and private security which were hired last September to target fare evasion are also now be responsible for keeping tabs on the toilets.